Bluebird-Parking/bluebird-parking-seed/README.md

 | `perf(pencil): remove graphiteWidth option`<br><br>`BREAKING CHANGE: The graphiteWidth option has been removed.`<br>`The default graphite width of 10mm is always used for performance reasons.` | ~~Major~~ Breaking Release             | v2.0.0 |

+### Dependencies

+Please ensure you keep the dependency list up to date in the `README.md` as this makes it more obvious what packages this module depends on.

 ## TODO:

 - [] Setup Slack Cloudbuild Notifications